 Getting There Safely

 Iztapalapa is the largest of Mexico City’s 16 “boroughs” as regards population, and is generally working class in socio-economic makeup.
 As a result, the delegation carries an unfortunate reputation for crime.
 I once taught classes on the safer “edge” of the delegation, in a guarded warehouse complex near one of the city’s major arterial roads.
 Even though my arrival to class was in the pre-dawn hours, I never experienced any problems.
-I’ve long been curious to explore the area in more detail, but I’ve always been cautioned by friends living in Mexico City that Iztapalapa is dangerous.
+I have long yearned to explore the area in more detail, but I’ve always been cautioned by friends living in Mexico City that Iztapalapa is dangerous.
 I would usually respond, half-serious and half-joking, with something along the lines of, “That’s why you should go with me – as a local, you can be my eyes and ears.”
 My friends never laughed when I said this, not even once. 😦

 As it happens, I knew someone who was interested in attending Iztapalapa’s Passion Play, and my new friend invited me along.
 It was only a few weeks ago that I discovered the way-cool blog Mexico City Metro Project, the brainchild of Peter, an Aussie-born expat now living in Mexico City.
 Peter set out to visit and document each of the 150+ metro stations in the city – a daunting undertaking that took two years to complete.
 Peter and I exchanged comments about each other’s blogs, and he invited me to meet him and his girlfriend, Belén, outside the nearest metro station.
 (Check out Peter’s blog, btw – it’s great!)